Meet current and previous BEST scholars from 2018, 2017, 2016, 2015, 2014, 2013, 2012, 2011 and 2019

-The Brown Executive Scholars Training (BEST) Program is designed to help prepare advanced master’s students and doctoral candidates for careers in higher education administration.
-Every fall eight to 10 graduate students are chosen to participate in this 12-week mentored, education and training program.
-This program was established in 2010 and is sponsored by the Graduate School and the Office of Institutional Diversity.
+The Brown Executive Scholars Training (BEST) Program introduces students to academic and higher education leadership skills.
+Designed for doctoral and master’s students, the program brings together eight to 10 graduate students, who are chosen to participate in this 12-week program.
+The BEST program was established in 2010 and is sponsored by the Graduate School.

-To help prepare graduate students for future leadership roles in higher education administration through a semester-long, mentored education and training experience.
+To help prepare graduate students for future leadership roles in higher education through a semester-long program of mentorship, education and training.

-- Educate graduate students about university administration and the roles and responsibilities of senior administrators.
+- Educate graduate students about university leadership and the roles and responsibilities of senior academic leaders and administrators.

 - Meet at least once each month with assigned administrative sponsors

 Scholars will be allowed two excused absences throughout the duration of the program.
 Scholars with excessive absences may be dismissed from the program and will not receive certificates of completion.
 The program will run from late January to late April.

 Roundtables and Professional Development

 Each week, BEST Scholars are joined by senior University leaders for a presentation and discussion, followed by a group reflection, conversation, and professional development activities.